 This is one of my favorite long term performance charts to look at on a yearly basis (click to enlarge):

 This asset allocation quilt goes back to 2003 and ranks the annual returns for large-cap, small-cap, mid-cap, international, emerging markets, TIPS, bonds, commodities, and cash.

 Most investors don’t have the behavioral fortitude to stick it out in one asset class through the up and down cycles so having a diversified portfolio is the best way to capture returns from the various corners of the financial markets without completely bailing on your plan.

-Holding a diversified portfolio of asset classes and investments means you don’t have to try to pick and choose the best performing section each year (which is impossible to do anyways).
+Holding a diversified portfolio of asset classes and investments means you don’t have to try to pick and choose the best performing section each year (which is impossible to do anyway).

 Each of these asset classes have their own individual risk and return characteristics that make them suitable for different market and economic environments.

 Being diversified means you’ll never be a top performer but you’ll also never be the biggest loser.
 Diversification also gives you a better chance at keeping your behavioral instincts in check through the process of rebalancing and the fact that some of your investments should perform relatively well in any given year.

 The first shall be last and the last shall be first.
 TIPS, REITs and bonds outperformed in 2011 while emerging market stocks joined the top of the leaderboard in 2012.
 So of course these are the asset classes that performed near the bottom of the rankings in 2013.
 Par for the course.